Fiber Facts

 4.2-4.5 Micronaire

-We receive cotton from the Eastern and Memphis regions of the U.S. Our supplier only purchases top of the crop cotton.
-We can easily request organic cotton that the same supplier receives from Texas.
+We receive cotton natural fibers from cotton plants in the Eastern and Memphis regions of the U.S. Our supplier only purchases top-of-the-crop cotton.
+We can easily request organic cotton plant fibers that the same supplier receives from Texas.

 Cotton – Mercerized

-Mercerization is a chemical treatment that causes the fibers to plump up and then straighten to give more luster than conventional cotton.
+Mercerization is a chemical treatment that causes the natural fibers to plump up and straighten to give more luster than conventional cotton.
 The yarn is stronger and takes dye more easily.
-The process was invented by John Mercer in 1834.
+The production process was invented by John Mercer in 1834.

-Our mercerized cotton is also gassed to remove excess fuzz and lint which results in a brighter smoother appearance.
+Our mercerized cotton is also gassed to remove excess fuzz and lint, resulting in a brighter, smoother appearance.

 CS Clima(TM)